 I’m able to take your ideas and provide polished arrangements ranging from clean & simple all the way up to complex bodies of work.

 Born and raised in South Florida and now residing in Atlanta.
-I am a full-time musician, music director, and producer with 20 years of music production experience and over 25 years of music experience that includes formal music training (private and at the university level).
-One of the few producers on SoundBetter truly specializing in gospel music.
+I am a full-time musician, music director, and producer with over 20 years of music production experience and over 25 years of music experience that includes formal music training (private and at the university level).
+Also, one of the few producers on SoundBetter truly specializing in gospel music.

 If you’re looking for production, send me a rough draft of your song and a commercially-released song that’s similar to the style and arrangement you’re looking for.
 I offer fair and negotiable rates in addition to package pricing for multiple songs.
 My goal is to make every client happy by giving them what they need at reasonable rates and in a professional and timely manner.